rikuu/Gap2Seq/README.txt

--max-mem <float>             maximum memory usage of DP table computation in gigabytes (excluding DBG) [default 20] -fuz <int>                   number of nucleotides to ignore on gap fringes  [default 10] -dist-error <int>            maximum error in gap estimates  [default 500] -solid                       threshold for solid k-mers for building the DBG [default 2] -k                           kmer length for DBG  [default 31] -all-upper		     If specified, all filled bases are in upper case.
+-max-mem <float>             maximum memory usage of DP table computation in gigabytes (excluding DBG) [default 20] -fuz <int>                   number of nucleotides to ignore on gap fringes  [default 10] -dist-error <int>            maximum error in gap estimates  [default 500] -solid <int>                 threshold for solid k-mers for building the DBG [default 2] -k <int>                     kmer length for DBG  [default 31] -all-upper                   If specified, all filled bases are in upper case.
 -unique                      If specified, only gaps with a unique path of best length are filled.
 -nb-cores                    number of cores to use [default 0 (all cores)] -verbose                     verbosity level (currently does not affect much?)  [default 1] -help                        display help about possible options